 What is Fiesta and what does it have to do with the Alamo?

 For an event that attracts 3.5 million visitors and raises approximately $340 million each year for community charities, few outside of the San Antonio area know much about Fiesta.
-Let’s explore the 123-year-old celebration and its ties to the Alamo.
+Let’s explore the history of this celebration and its ties to the Alamo.